saltict/availproject.github.io/README.md

 # Avail Overview

-Avail aims to revolutionize the blockchain industry by providing a trust-minimized and secure base layer focused on data availability.
+Avail aims to revolutionize the blockchain space by providing a trust-minimized and secure base layer focused on data availability.
 This base layer serves as the foundation for next-generation, trust-minimized applications and blockchains.

 ## The Evolution from Monolithic to Modular Blockchains